-Historical Materialism seeks clear and accessible contributions aimed at an interdisciplinary readership (if you are an art historian, imagine your reader as an economist and vice versa).
+Historical Materialism's main activity is its academic journal.
+For this, we seek clear and accessible contributions aimed at an interdisciplinary readership (if you are an art historian, imagine your reader as an economist and vice versa).
 Simple phrasing is preferred and unnecessary neologisms and jargon are to be avoided.
 Writers are urged to avoid repetitious phrasing and word use as well as clichés and overused idiomatic phrases (such as ‘throwing the baby out with the bathwater’ and suchlike).
 Please avoid split infinitives.

 Please note that it is the policy of Brill to retain copyright in all pieces published by Brill journals, including Historical Materialism.
 A full copyright form will be sent out to all authors whose essays are accepted for publication.